Horse & Cart Tours Jura Family Tours

 Things to note

-- Bedding for the straw dormitories (sleeping bag recommendable) not included
+- Bedding for the straw dormitories and shared rooms in Lugnez (sleeping bag recommendable) not included

 - Further important information according to the package travel law can be found here!